reaqzfv/AutoOS/README.md

 AutoOS is a WinUI3 application focused on automation to improve performance while ensuring privacy and compatibility.

 ## ✨ Features
 - Automatically set every monitor to their highest supported refresh rate
 - Automatically benchmark and apply GPU, XHCI Controller and NIC affinities and reserve them if enough cores
 - Easily update GPU driver with one click
 - Toggle XHCI Interrupt Moderation without having to restart your PC
 - Toggle between service states with configured functionality
+- Apply all hidden BIOS Settings in one click
 - Custom Game Launcher supporting (Epic Games, Steam, Ryujinx)
 - Automatically import Epic Games and Steam titles from old install
 - Stop processes when running your game to automatically stop all unnecessary services and executables